Lane Field (baseball): Abandonment

 Lane Field was finally abandoned by the Padres following the 1957 PCL season.
 For 1958, the team shifted to the new Westgate Park, located in San Diego's Mission Valley area.

-The site of Lane Field became Cruise Ship Parking, a parking lot between Pacific Highway and Harbor Drive which was used by cruise ship passengers.
-It is located approximately halfway between the Star of India and USS Midway museum ships.
-In 2015 it was dedicated as a city park.
+The site of Lane Field initially became Cruise Ship Parking, a parking lot between Pacific Highway and Harbor Drive which was used by cruise ship passengers.
+In 2015, it was dedicated as a city park.
 A plaque, which was placed in 2003 at the corner of Broadway and Pacific Highway to commemorate the ballpark, was moved in 2015 to the corner of Broadway and Harbor Drive.